tier4/CalibrationTools/localization/deviation_estimation_tools/ReadMe.md

 </p>

 ### Architecture of `deviation_evaluator`
 The architecture of `deviation_evaluator` is shown below.
 It launches two `ekf_localizer`, one for ground truth estimation and one for (partially) dead reckoning estimation.
-Outputs of both `ekf_localizer` will be recorded and analyzed with `deviation_evaluation_visualizer` in the next step.
+Outputs of both `ekf_localizer` will be recorded and analyzed with `deviation_evaluation_visualizer`.

 <p align="left">
     <img src="./deviation_evaluator/media/deviation_evaluator.drawio.svg" width="400">